 Getting out or turning and tossing on Amerisleep is relatively easy and you won't feel “stuck”.

 AS2 has three main layers of foam.
 The top layer, Bio-Pur is a breathable memory foam that helps the body keep cool.
 The middle layer provides zoned targeted support using HIVE technology.
-It has six-sided foam cores that provide extra pressure relief at shoulder and back.
+It has six-sided foam cores that provide extra pressure relief at the shoulder and back.
 The third layer is Bio-Core that forms the core of the mattress for durability and support.

 Here are some other features you should not miss: